 |

-Terminal Server/Citrix implementationWith Terminal Server or Citrix implementations there is no local %appdata% folder to which you can copy the Access FE database file.
-The Auto FE Updater supports folder naming by Windows user logon id to so you can use user specific folders on either the Terminal Server or the file server..
+Terminal Server/Citrix implementationWith Terminal Server or Citrix implementations there is usually no local %appdata% folder to which you can place the Auto FE Updater target folder containing the Access FE database file and other files.
+The Auto FE Updater supports folder naming by Windows user logon id to so you can use user specific folders on either the Terminal Server or the file server.
+Terminal Server is also known as Remote Desktop Services in Windows Server 2008 R2.
 The ideal solution would be to copy the FE to a user directory right on the Terminal Server itself.
 This will avoid having to load objects over the network which can be somewhat sluggish.
 However some network administrators are reluctant to do this.
 So setup the multiple copies of the FE on a server located near the Terminal Server.
 Possibly the same server as the backend.
 Also see my Random thoughts on Microsoft Access, Terminal Server and/or Citrix.
 Note though that you can use the users default home directory, or whatever

 directory you choose, so long as they are on the same LAN as the backend.
 If,